Every February and September, bloggers and fashion girls alike travel to New York City for one of the most exciting times of the year: Fashion Week.

 Tips For How To Attend NYFW As A Blogger Or Influencer

 8-12 Weeks pre-NYFW – Pitch Hotels

-In your email pitch, include your blog name and highlights of your brand (were you featured in a magazine, named a city style-setter, etc?
-Something that makes YOU different) and the dates you’re in town.
-Also include your social media reach and what you’re willing to do in exchange for a stay.
+In your email pitch, include your blog name and highlights of your brand, and the dates you’re in town.
+Also, include your social media reach and what you’re willing to do in exchange for a stay.
 Keep this email short and sweet, maybe 1 paragraph, and that’s it!
 And don’t attach your media kit unless they request it.

 4 Weeks pre-NYFW – REQUEST SHOW TICKETS